Donors Make Our Work Possible

 Solutions to environmental and economic problems

-The Center for the Blue Economy is a “think and do tank” seeking to demonstrate the value of ocean and coastal resources and ensure that these valuations are incorporated into policy and business decisions.
-The CBE research arm, the National Ocean Economics Program, studies critical ocean problems and supports research to improve ocean health, improve human welfare and long-term economic prosperity, and help the world prepare for and mitigate the impacts of climate change.
+The Center for the Blue Economy is a "think and do tank" seeking to demonstrate the value of ocean and coastal resources and ensure that these valuations are incorporated into policy and business decisions.
+The Center for the Blue Economy research arm, the National Ocean Economics Program, studies critical ocean problems and supports research to improve ocean health, improve human welfare and long-term economic prosperity, and help the world prepare for and mitigate the impacts of climate change.

 A Generous Ocean Leads to a Generous Gift

-The Center for the Blue Economy (CBE) thanks Robin and Deborah Loker Hicks, trustees of the Loker Foundation, whose generous gift of one million dollars launched the CBE in 2011.
+The Center for the Blue Economy thanks Robin and Deborah Loker Hicks, trustees of the Loker Foundation, whose generous gift of one million dollars launched the Center in 2011.

 This photo shows Deborah’s grandfather, Martin Joseph Bodganovich (right), Founder of the French Sardine Company in Monterey, CA which became the StarKist Foods Company.
 He is standing next to Wallace Beery (left), Oscar winning actor and personal friend of Martin’s.

 “The ocean has played a significant role in my family’s history,” said Deborah.
 She remembers the times as a little girl that she joined the fishermen heading out of the Port of Los Angeles in the purse seiners that fished local waters in the 1950s.

 “We see this gift as an investment that will not only generate awareness about the issues that threaten our oceans, but also prepare professionals who can advance sound policy decisions to address these issues.”